 Passive Radiators

-The advantages of a passive radiator design are:
+Disadvantages of a passive radiator design

 Example design